 R3: How do female veterans in Alaska indicate that the specific military service traits negatively influence the entire transition process for female veterans?

 There is limited research that examines how female veterans who are transitioning from the military to veteran status adapt to their new status in the civilian world as they cope with the effects of PTSD.
 Research has shown that the transition process is a significant change that impacts one's life (Anderson & Goodman, 2014).
 Female veterans make up an increasing proportion of the military, yet all of the previous studies in the area of transitioning from military to civilian life have only targeted the transition process of male veterans (Gutierrez et al., 2010; Robertson and Brott, 2013).
 The notable gap present in the body of knowledge suggests a need to examine the transition process of female veterans.
 Schlossberg’s transition theory and role theory will be used as the theoretical foundations to explain the importance of studying the issues that are impacting the lives of female veterans after their service commitments are over.
-R1: How are female veteran's lives affected after serving in the military during their transition phase?

-R2: How does MST affect the transition of female veterans from military service?

-R3: How does PTSD affect the transition of female veterans from military service?

-R4: How does IPV affect the transition of female veterans from military service?

-R5: How does SUD affect the transition of female veterans from military service?